Meghashrita/kernelfreeSVM.io/README.md

 # kernelfreeSVM

-Titlelabel1(2)(2).pdf is the paper going to published in journal.
+KL2BIQP SVM_RESEARCH PAPER.pdf  is the paper going to published in journal.
 Work is in progress